mbelloc/SIRIUS/README.md

 More details on algorithms in the [Theoretical Basis documentation][Sirius periodization].

+#### Translation options
+Translation parameters can be specified with options `--row-trans` and `--col-trans`.
+* `--row-trans ROW_TRANSLATION --col-trans COL_TRANSLATION` where ROW_TRANSLATION and COL_TRANSLATION are floating point translations respectively on x and y axis.
+By default these two options are set to 0.0 so no translation is applied.
+Note that any translation will result in a cropped image due to the removing of periodized borders.
+The cropped size on x and y axis is equivalent to the given parameters.

 #### Filter options

 A filter image path can be specified with the option `--filter`.
 This filter will be applied: